History of Hull City A.F.C.

+The history of Hull City Association Football Club from its inception in 1904 to the present day.

 Inception

 Hull City A.F.C. were founded on 28 June 1904.
 For some years before these attempts were made to found a football club, but in a city dominated initially by rugby league with the likes of Hull F.C. and Hull Kingston Rovers this proved difficult.

 The first season for Hull City consisted of friendly matches; because of the time of founding, City were unable to apply for membership to The Football League for the 1904–05 season.
 The early matches were played at The Boulevard, home of rugby league side Hull FC.
 On 1 September 1904, City's debut match took place against Notts County; with 6000 in attendance at the Boulevard, City notched up an impressive start holding the more experienced County to a 2–2 draw.

 Hull's first taste of competitive football came in the FA Cup, but they were eliminated, after a replay, in the preliminary round against Stockton, the score was 7–4 on aggregate.
 After uneasy relationships with landlords, Hull City moved to Anlaby Road Cricket Ground.